7 Top NLP Libraries For NLP Development

 Because CoreNLP is developed in Java, your device must have Java installed to use it.

-CoreNLP is also compatible with Arabic, Chinese, German, French, and Spanish in addition to English.
+CoreNLP is also compatible with Arabic, Chinese, German, French, and Spanish, and English.

 Use Cases: